everx-labs/ever-sdk/docs/json_interface.md

 - `pointer` – Each request is identified by `void*` pointer defined by application.
 In this case the application or binding uses pointers to native objects with additional response dispatch information.
 For example a pointer to closure.
 Note, that library doesn't use this pointer and memory pointed to.
-It just store this pointer and provide it back to application when library calls response handler.
+It just stores this pointer and provides it back to application when library calls response handler.

 **Note** `pointer` supports is UNSTABLE feature yet and can be refined.